docpad-archive/documentation/community/participate.html.md

 ### Discuss
 As DocPad developers are spread across the entire world, arranging a time for everyone to get chatting together is quite hard.
 However, that doesn't mean we don't try.

-You can get chatting with anyone who's around by visiting the IRC channel `#docpad` on Freenode.
-[Click here to join.](http://webchat.freenode.net/?channels=docpad)
+You can get chatting with anyone who's around by joining our [chat channels](/chat).

 ### Priority Focus